 Diagnostic Approach to Acute Sinusitis

-Medical History.
-The patient should describe all symptoms, such as nasal discharge and specific pain in the face and head, including eye and tooth pain.
+Medical History: You should describe to your provider all of your symptoms, such as nasal discharge and specific pain in the face and head, including eye and tooth pain.

-The doctor will evaluate the symptoms and take a thorough medical history, including:
+The provider will evaluate your symptoms and take a thorough medical history, including:

 - Any history of allergies, asthma, or headaches

 - Recent upper respiratory infections (colds, flu, and infection) and how long they lasted

 - History of sinusitis episodes that did not respond to antibiotic treatment.

 - Exposure to cigarette smoke or other environmental pollutants